 Traditional Sumi-é is black ink on white rice paper, the simplicity and complexity of the variations in black and white are a perfect reflection of my own complexities and tastes in colour.

 I started making greetings cards from scraps of spoiled Sumi-é paintings.
 I hated to waste that one flower, or particularly fine leaf, that was good in a piece gone sour.
 Amazing reactions from family and friends to whom the cards were sent, encouraged me to create small pieces especially for more cards.

 So now beading!
-I made lots of small beady things for my cards and always said that “I did not make jewelry!”
-Oh how wrong that became, and believe me when I say that my “beady” friends rib me relentlessly every time I come up with another design or a twist on someone else’s design.
-It all started with vintage buttons!
-I know bizarre, but there you have it.
+I used to make lots of small beady things for my cards and always said that “I did not make jewelry!”
+Oh how wrong that became, and believe me when I say that my “beady/arty” friends rib me relentlessly every time I come up with another design or a twist on someone else’s design.
+It all started with vintage buttons!.
 You can read more of that story on my blog.
-I am so loving this new found outlet for my design eye and creative spirit.

 When I started using crystals & stones I was truly amazed and humbled by the compliments and accolades.
 I was humbled by the flow with which ideas, designs and creativity just seemed to flow through my hands.
 Everything around us is energy, and I was obviously picking up on this sub consciously.
 The crystals allowed me to connect to that flow, to understand them, work with them, and to heal myself as part of the process.
 This all became apparent whilst I was taking the first two levels of Reiki Training and the energy flow became more consious.
 After creating a piece I began to make sure it was cleared, both of genreal negativity and also of any imprint from me during production.
 Part of that ceremony includes my asking that universal energies be infused into the jewelry, augmenting the stone or crystals own vibrations and metaphysical properties, for the best & highest good of its new owner.